wslh-bio/webinar-materials/nf-core/episodes/2-nextflow-review.md

 <img src ='/nf-core/assets/nextflow-review/workflow-example.drawio.png'>

+This workflow takes `File 1` as input.
+That input is passed to `Process X` via `Channel A`. `Process X` performs a task, and the output of that task is passed to `Process Y` by `Channel B`. `Process Y` performs a task, and the output of that task is passed to `Channel C`.

 ### Anatomy of a process

 In this section, we're going to discuss three key components of a process: The script, input, and output blocks.